The latest way to store your content

 This provides extra storage space for large files as well as the ability to access them remotely without having to carry a portable device.
 A lot of providers encrypt data for security.
 The downside to this is that a third party is hosting your content and if their servers have any issues you may not be able to gain access for a period of time.

 The alternative however, is becoming increasingly popular.
 A personal Cloud offers the same as a public Cloud but you're in control of everything.
-A personal Cloud can be created through network drives or home servers such as the Seagate Central Network Attached Storage drive.
+A personal Cloud can be created through network drives or home servers such as the Apple AirPort Time Capsule storage drive.
 These are the same as external hard drives but with the ability to connect to your home network using broadband.
 The drives remain in your home, so you have the reassurance of knowing your data is stored securely on your device rather than with a third party online.

 The hard drives can be used to back up your PC in the conventional way by USB but once connected to your network you have created your very own Cloud.
 You can then log on wherever you are in the world via a secure internet site and remotely access all your files.